gabbo89/EEA2024-2025/docs/1a2_command_line.md

 LQVGQVELGGGPGAGSLQPLALEGSLQKRGIVEQCCTSICSLYQLENYCN
 ```

 <!--
+It may be necessary to download sequences also from public repositories (for example fastq files)

 # ADD the step of downloading data from ncbi archive -> need to add the powerpoint presentation
 -->